Check Xcode Command Line Tools

 Use sudo

 for admin privileges.
 You must enter the password you use to log in to your computer (you will not see the password after entering it).
-After removing the folder, continue to the section, Install Xcode Command Line Tools with Homebrew.
+After removing the folder, continue to the article, Install Xcode Command Line Tools with Homebrew or Install Xcode Command Line Tools directly.

 Check the Xcode Command Line Tools version